BrAmaral/Purple-Team-Resources/Tools References.md

 trufflehog - SAST tool for finding secrets in github repos \
 shhgit - SAST tool for finding secrets in github repos

 ## Password Cracking
 John The Ripper - Crack hashes \
 Hashcat - Crack hashes \
 Hydra - Execute bruteforce attacks using the network \
 hash-identifier  - Finds the possible hash algorithm \
 findmyhash - Find if the hash is crackable online

+## Social Engineering and Phishing
+SEToolkit - A Social Engineering toolkit containing multiple modules that are useful for that purpose \
+PyPhisher - A phishing tool written in python \
+trape - A OSINT location tracker that uses phishing as a delivery vector \
+SingleFile - Website Cloner \
+httrack - Website Cloner

 ## Steganography
 Steghide - Check for, and hide files inside images or other files \